HIGH-INTENT SEARCH HUB

 • Defined test expectations by service criticality

-• Maintainability planned into routing + access
+• Maintainability planned into routing and access

-FEATURED SNIPPET / AI OVERVIEW STRUCTURE
+FEATURED SNIPPET STRUCTURE

 The 8 Questions Engineers Ask Before They Spec Process Piping

-Built for fast scanning: Direct Answer → selection logic → practical insight.
+Built for fast scanning: direct answer → selection logic → practical insight.

 1) What is the difference between plumbing and process piping?